 DR. PARAG KHANNA

 Dr. Parag Khanna is Founder & Managing Partner of FutureMap.
 He has advised many governments and corporations around the world and serves on the boards of numerous financial institutions and technology companies.
 He has been a fellow at the Lee Kuan Yew School, New America Foundation, and Brookings Institution, and worked at the World Economic Forum and Council on Foreign Relations.
-Dr. Khanna is author of several books including Technocracy in America: Rise of the Info-State (2017), Connectography: Mapping the Future of Global Civilization (2016) and co-author of Hybrid Reality: Thriving in the Emerging Human-Technology Civilization (2012).
-In 2008, Parag was named one of Esquire’s “75 Most Influential People of the 21st Century,” and featured in WIRED magazine’s “Smart List.”
+Parag's newest book is The Future is Asian: Commerce, Conflict & Culture in the 21st Century (2019).
+He is author of a trilogy of books on the future of world order beginning with The Second World: Empires and Influence in the New Global Order (2008), followed by How to Run the World: Charting a Course to the Next Renaissance (2011), and concluding with Connectography: Mapping the Future of Global Civilization (2016).
+He is also author of Technocracy in America: Rise of the Info-State (2017) and co-author of Hybrid Reality: Thriving in the Emerging Human-Technology Civilization (2012).
 He holds a PhD from the London School of Economics, and Bachelors and Masters degrees from the School of Foreign Service at Georgetown University.
-In 2010 he was recognized as a Young Global Leader of the World Economic Forum.
+In 2010, he was recognized as a Young Global Leader by the World Economic Forum.

 Lutfey Siddiqi is a Visiting Professor-in-Practice at the London School of Economics and an Adjunct Professor at the Risk Management Institute, National University of Singapore.
 He was previously a member of the executive committee for FX, Rates & Credit at UBS Investment bank with global responsibility for emerging markets.
 At UBS, he was also an inaugural member of the group sustainability council and the investment bank innovation board.
 Lutfey serves on the World Economic Forum council on long-term investing and infrastructure and has helped lead projects on global risks, inclusive finance and capital markets.
 He is a member of the advisory boards of LSE Systemic Risk Centre, NUS Centre for Governance and the Official Monetary Institutions Forum (OMFIF).
 In 2012, the World Economic Forum named Lutfey a Young Global Leader.
 He appears regularly in media such as CNBC, BBC, Fox Business, Financial Times, The Telegraph, and Channel News Asia.